Kadee80/webdev_fa2024/README.md

 ## Notable Dates

-_Feb 4, 2024_- Last day to drop/add on Albert for all students.
-Last day to drop Spring 2024 classes and not receive a grade of 'W'.
+_Sept 16, 2024_- Last day to drop/add on Albert for all students.
+Last day to drop Fall 2024 classes and not receive a grade of 'W'.

-_Feb 9, 2024_ - Presidents Day.
-No classes scheduled / University Holiday

-_March 16 - 24, 2024_ - SpringBreak, No classes scheduled / University Holiday
+_Oct 14 - 24, 2024_ - Fall Break, No classes scheduled / University Holiday
+_Oct 15 - 24, 2024_ - Legislative Monday - Classes meet according to Monday schedule on this Tuesday

-_April 23, 2024_ - Spring 2024 withdrawal deadline.
+_Nov 25, 2024_ - Fall 2024 withdrawal deadline.
 Last day a student can withdraw from the course and receive a W.

+_Nov 28-32, 2024_ - Thanksgiving Recess

-_May 6, 2024_ - Last day of Spring Classes
+_Dec 12 , 2024_ - Last day of Fall classes

-_May 8 -14 , 2024_ - Final Exam Week
+_Dec 16 , 2024_ - Exam Week Begins